 Members of the Kount data sharing arrangement

-Each organisation that shares fingerprint data with Kount is also entitled to receive similar kinds of data contributed by other organisations.
-These organisations are typically retail, telecommunications, financial services, leisure, entertainment, and gaming.
+Each organization that shares fingerprint data with Kount is also entitled to receive similar kinds of data contributed by other organizations.
+These organizations are typically retail, telecommunications, financial services, leisure, entertainment, and gaming.

 Kount may employ third party companies and individuals (‘sub-processors’) to facilitate our service, to provide the service on our behalf, to perform site-related services (including but not limited to maintenance services, database management, web analytics, and improvement of our web sites’ features) or to assist us in analyzing how our web sites and services are used.
 Kount is committed to partnering with sub-processors that meet or exceed the privacy and security obligations Kount is committed to providing to its clients.
 These sub-processors have access to your personal data only for purposes of performing these tasks on our behalf.
 The names and locations of Kount’s sub-processors are available on our Privacy Page.